Hearing Loss Informational Links

 2. The middle ear transfers the sound wave from the eardrum across three small bones, called ossicles.
 The last ossicle is attached to the sense organ of hearing, in the inner ear, called the cochlea.

 3. The inner ear contains the cochlea, the organs of balance, and the auditory nerve.
-The hair cells inside the cochlea change send the signal electrically, stimulating the auditory nerve.
+The hair cells inside the cochlea stimulates the auditory nerve.
 The auditory nerve takes the sound signal to the brain where it is interpreted.

 Why do we need two ears?

-We are provided with two ears (binaural hearing) for several reasons.
+We have two ears (binaural hearing) for several reasons.

 1. Improved detection of soft speech